Getting into acting without training from an accredited drama school is no easy matter, but it can be done.

 “Almost two-thirds of performers (63%) earned less than £5,000 from their profession in the last year, a survey suggests.
 That’s an improvement on the 77% figure from a similar 2014 survey of actors, musicians and dancers by entertainment recruitment firm The Mandy Network.
 But the latest survey found that half of the 3,000 members who responded took on unpaid roles every year.
 And 60% had to take second jobs outside entertainment to make ends meet.
 One in five had not had a paid job in the entertainment industry in the past six months, while just 13% took home more than £20,000 per year from performing, the survey found.”BBC news 28 November 2018

 Then along came a pandemic.
 Suddenly, every theatre, TV show and film set shut down.
-Reopening has been slow and cautious.
-So, how do you support yourself and your family in these circumstances?
+Reopening was slow and cautious, with many productions hit by covid related problems.
+How would you support yourself and your family in these circumstances?

 So…can you get into acting without drama school?